GitHub Actions: Understanding the Push and Pull Request Triggers

 paths-ignore:

-- 'src/**/*.test.js' # ...but ignore test files within it
+- 'src/**/*.test.js' # ...but skip test files within it

 - 'src/**/*.spec.js' # ...and spec files too

-The Ultimate Precision: Combining Branches AND Paths
+Combining Branches and Paths

 on: